kedro-org/kedro-viz/docs/source/cli-docs.md

 **Options:**

 - `--include-hooks`
-  - Include all registered hooks in the Kedro project in the built visualization.
+  - Include all registered hooks in the Kedro project in the built visualisation.

 - `--include-previews`
-  - Include previews for all datasets in the built visualization.
+  - Include previews for all datasets in the built visualisation.

 ## Examples

-### Running Kedro Viz Locally
+### Running Kedro Viz locally

-To run Kedro Viz on your local machine, simply use:
+To run Kedro Viz on your local machine, use:

 ```bash
 kedro viz